k0retux/fuddly/docs/source/tutorial.rst

 - ``explicit_export``: which is used for logging outcomes further to an :class:`fuzzfmk.operator_helpers.Operator` instruction.
 If set to ``True``, the operator would have to state explicitly if it wants the just emitted data to be logged.
-Such instruction could be requested through its method :meth:`fuzzfmk.operator_helpers.Operator.do_after_all()`, where the Operator can take its decision after the observation of the target feedback and/or probes outputs.
+Such instruction is typically used within its method :meth:`fuzzfmk.operator_helpers.Operator.do_after_all()`, where the Operator can take its decision after the observation of the target feedback and/or probes outputs.

 .. seealso:: Refer to :ref:`tuto:operator` to learn more about the
              interaction between an Operator and the Logger.